-The concept of a logical clock is one where the clock does not have any bearing on the time of day but rather is a number that can be used for comparing sets of events, such as a messages, within a distributed system.
+For these kinds of events, we introduce the concept of a logical clock, one where the clock need not have any bearing on the time of day but rather be able to create event sequence numbers that can be used for comparing sets of events, such as a messages, within a distributed system.

-A physical clock, on the other hand, reports the time of day.
-Physical clock synchronization deals with synchronizing time-of-day clocks among groups of machines.
+Another aspect of clock synchronization deals with synchronizing time-of-day clocks among groups of machines.
 In this case, we want to ensure that all machines can report the same time, regardless of how imprecise their clocks may be or what the network latencies are between the machines.